Reporting of transactions made by persons discharging managerial responsibilities and persons closely associated with them in Better Collective A/S’ shares

 2. Reason for the notification

-a) Position/Status Member of the board of directors of Better Collective A/S
+a) Position/Status Closely associated to Søren Jørgensen, member of the board of directors of Better Collective A/S

 b) Initial notification/Amendment Initial notification